gablilli/googlescripts/docs/classroom-importer.md

 ...into a specific Google Classroom course, using JSON metadata and associated files stored in a Google Drive folder.

+## Disclaimer
+Obviously, you’ll need to run the script from a different account — like a @gmail.com “fake teacher” account.
+Just invite your personal account (the one you actually want to access the Classroom with), and you’re good to go.

 ## 🧩 Required Google APIs
 Before running the script, enable these services: